isomerpages/nea-cfhp/_about/Terms & Conditions.md

 of the Climate Vouchers, the Agencies reserve the right to void the Climate Vouchers issued to the Voucher-Holder, and to recover from the Voucher-Holder the monetary value of the Climate Vouchers utilised by the Voucher-Holder.</p>
+<p></p>
-<p>Disclaimer: For the purpose of administering the enhanced Climate Friendly
+<p>For the purpose of administering the enhanced Climate Friendly Households
-Households Programme, all data including Voucher-Holder’s personal data will be used, disclosed to and stored in applications or platforms (such as RedeemSG) which are owned by, licensed to, managed or controlled by government agencies such as Open Government Products.
+Programme, all data including Voucher-Holder’s personal data will be used, disclosed to and stored in applications or platforms (such as RedeemSG) which are owned by, licensed to, managed or controlled by government agencies such as Open Government Products.
 The personal data may be used and/or disclosed to other government agencies for such other purposes as may be permitted under the applicable laws.</p>
 <hr>
 <p><em>*Multiple families/tenants living in the same registered address are collectively entitled to 1 set of Climate Vouchers for the same registered address/flat.</em>
 </p>